31141020968/Test-Grade-Calculator/README.md

 # Test-Grade-Calculator
--Introduce: Project help to build function analyze and caculate the grade of each class through student's answers file
+-Introduce: Project help to build function analyze and caculate the grade of each class through student's answers file\n

 -Condition:
 Before you continue, ensure you meet the following requirements:
 * You have installed the Python.
 * You have installed of numpy and pandas library.
 * You have a basic understanding of numpy and pandas library.

 -Install:
 *Install Python: Download: https://www.python.org/downloads/ *Install library: